tartpvule/my-firefox-patches/README.md

 ## ubo1250_issue909.patch

-Not extensively tested
+A patch for gorhill's uBlock Origin 1.25.0 to fix Issue 909 "CNAME first-party resources detected as third-party".

-A patch for gorhill's uBlock Origin 1.25.0 to fix Issue 909 "CNAME first-party resources detected as third-party" This patch makes uBO not resolve CNAME if a request is of exactly the same host as the origin.
+This patch makes uBO not resolve CNAME if a request is of exactly the same host as the origin.

 In version 1.25.0, first-party same-host requests are filtered twice; first as a normal first-party request, then again as a third-party request under CNAME-uncloaked host.
 This makes it impossible to write rules that affect the CNAME-uncloaked host while leaving first-party requests alone.